EzioPeter/viplanner/ros/INSTALL.md

 - In ROS numpy, there still exists `np.float` of previous numpy versions.
   - FIX:
-    in '/opt/ros/noetic/lib/python3/dist-packages/ros_numpy/point_cloud2.py' change all occurances of 'np.float' to 'float'
+    in '/opt/ros/noetic/lib/python3/dist-packages/ros_numpy/point_cloud2.py' change all occurrences of 'np.float' to 'float'

 ### General